 - Faxi Waterfall is one of Iceland’s hidden gems where you’re guaranteed peace and quiet.
 Find the wide and serene falls about 12 km (8 m) from Gullfoss.
 There’s also a good restaurant nearby with superb views.

-- Kerid Crater (entrance fee not included) is a must-see for geology buffs.
+- Kerid Crater is a must-see for geology buffs.
 Explore the 6500-year-old volcanic crater filled with blue water.
 Björk once performed in the middle of the lake!
-Keep in mind that you’ll need to pay an admission fee to enter the site.
+Note: You’ll need to pay a small fee for the parking lot.

 Day 2 - The South Coast